gennycm/mobile-comp-project/README.md

 In order to push new changes to the repository, if the user has a _Developer_ permission, a merge request has to be created.

 ## Travon Test Cases
+Testing is an important part of Software Development Life Cycle (SDLC).
+For this project, we followed all the phases starting from Planning till testing and then the final submission of code which is the deployment.
+We created manual and automated test cases to make sure that application works as expected and does not have any bugs.
+Any application without proper testing does not last long.
+We have covered maximum test coverage by creating quality test cases.
+Testing helped us to find many bugs which were fixed and retested and now the application is working fine and as expected.

 ### Manual
 The results from the manual can be found [here](https://git.cs.dal.ca/metri/mobile-comp-project/blob/master/read_me_rsc/documentation/Travon_TestCases.xlsx)